newrelic-experimental/infra-lab-instruqt-track/01-set-up-lab-environment/assignment.md

 docker-compose up -d
 ```

-Once your services are running, you see the similar output.
+Once the services are running, the docker output shows that the containers were successfully created.

 ```bash
 Creating network "host-1_geek-shop" with the default driver